milanaryal/milanaryal.github.io/_posts/2015/2015-02-19-implementing-medium-inspired-estimated-reading-time-into-jekyll.md

 });
 {% endhighlight %}

-Now with the help of above jQuery snippet we get the actual rounded value in a whole number 1.6777 = 2 or 2.43333 = 2.
+Now with the help of above jQuery snippet we get the actual rounded value to the nearest whole number 1.6777 = 2 or 2.43333 = 2.
 That's what we want to get.

 ---